 Light multi-purpose aircraft Tu-41 "Orka"

-During this period, Revo was also working on the light multi-purpose aircraft Tu-41 Orlan (Tu-NN).
+During this period, Revo was simultaneously working on the light multi-purpose aircraft Tu-41 Orlan (Tu-NN).
 The engine (Pratt & Whitney Canada PT6A with a capacity of 1800 hp, driving a six-bladed propeller, or PT6T TwinPac, driving a four-bladed counter-rotating propeller) was located behind the cockpit, and a long propeller drive shaft was located between the two seats.

 The Tu-41 could also be used as a transitional trainer for pilots of jet attack aircraft or fighters, as a reconnaissance or patrol aircraft, or to intercept low-flying aircraft.
 Again, with Revo's departure, the Tu-41 project stalled.